Mymensingh Girls' Cadet College

 Mymensingh Girls' Cadet College (ময়মনসিংহ গার্লস ক্যাডেট কলেজ, romanized: Maẏamanasinha gārlasa kyāḍēṭa kalēja) is a military high school for girls, located in Mymensingh city, Bangladesh, near Charpara.
 It is the first girls' cadet college in Bangladesh.

 History

 During the United Pakistan period, the Pakistan military established cadet colleges in West Pakistan (now Pakistan) and in East Pakistan (now Bangladesh).
 The first cadet college in East Pakistan (present Bangladesh) Faujdarhat Cadet College was established in 1958.
 After the Bangladesh War of Independence in 1971, the Bangladesh Armed Forces established six more cadet colleges before 1984.
 Mymensingh Girls Cadet College was one of those.
 Mymensingh Girls' Cadet College was founded on 1 June 1982 with the first intake of cadets starting classes on 19 March 1983 under the guidance of the first principal, Karim Uddin Ahmed.
 It is situated in Mymensingh district, and was the first girls' cadet college in Bangladesh.
 Since 2006, two more Girls' Cadet Colleges have been established.
-In 2005, a student at the college, Cadet Pollen was murdered and assaulted on campus allegedly by staff.